 Compagnie Générale des Établissements Michelin is one of the world’s largest tire companies.
 Michelin manufactures, distributes, and sells tires worldwide.
-It offers also truck driver assistance services; and fleet tire advice, maintenance, and management services; as well as publishes maps and guides to provide mobility assistance services.
+It also offers truck driver assistance services; and fleet tire advice, maintenance, and management services, as well as publishes maps and guides to provide mobility assistance services.

 Michelin embeds EPC Class 1 Gen 2 passive ultra-high frequency (UHF) radio frequency identification tags into tire sidewalls during the manufacturing process.
-This allows for example the city’s bus-fleet operators or Michelin’s staff to use RFID to automatically identify each tire at the time that its pressure is being measured and more generally allows a cradle to grave traceability.
+This allows, for example, the city’s bus-fleet operators or Michelin’s staff to use RFID to automatically identify each tire at the time that its pressure is being measured and more generally allows a cradle to grave traceability.

 The Michelin RFID tag is specifically designed to be integrated into tires.
 It is typically buried in the tire during the manufacturing process, but can also be integrated into a patch for aftermarket applications.
-The tag’s read range has been optimized for in-tire use and the quality assurance based on performance testing is essential to guarantee that each and every tag has the same properties.
+The tag’s read range has been optimized for in-tire use, and the quality assurance based on performance testing is essential to guarantee that each tag has the same properties.
 After being embedded in a tire, the tag cannot be replaced anymore, should it function poorly.

 3. the production flow itself is improved and accelerated.

 All this has been achieved today, thanks to our partner Voyantic, and this will lead Michelin to supply an improved RFID reading capability over volumes for its customers!”,* explains Julien Destraves, Tire RFID expert from Michelin.